 - Do most residents go into private practice vs academics?
 What is the success rate of residents matching into competitive specialties?
 How many graduates pursue additional training after graduating from residency?
 This can provide insight to the mentoring that residents get from faculty.
 You will be mentored by the same faculty, so it is helpful to know what prior graduates did because it is likely you may follow in their footsteps.

-Sample questions that you can ask residents:
+Sample questions to ask residency program current residents:

 - What is a typical week, month, and year for a 1st, 2nd, and 3rd year, 5 th , etc year resident?